Terms of Engagement

 Where, as part of our engagement, the services of an external consultant or expert are required eg. a Bookkeeper, SMSF Auditor, accountant, actuary, lawyer, an estimated cost and timeframe and involvement will be provided to you for your approval.

 Nexis uses a number of information technologies in its business.
 These technologies include on site computers, servers, on site back up servers and drives, offsite servers and online cloud services.
-When engaging our services you acknowledge and agree that your personal information may be stored both locally and in data centres overseas.
+When engaging our services you acknowledge and agree that your personal information may be stored with third party systems both locally and in data centres overseas.
+In selecting these service providers, we have undertaken appropriate due diligence before using their services and products.
+Nexis uses several technologies and solutions which are available to the general public and those specific to accounting firms to ensure a high level of protection and security of your information, however we are unable to offer or provide assurance over these technologies and solutions nor their security.

 All original documents obtained from you during our engagement shall remain your property.
 However, we reserve the right to make copies of the original documents for our records.